 It has become increasingly evident that marketing technology is evolving, and marketing reporting has indeed gotten more complicated.
-However, modern analytics and BI tools have been built to handle these needs of today’s marketers.
+However, modern analytics and BI tools have been built to handle the needs of today’s marketers.

-From creating dashboards, to understanding the results, marketers find themselves relying on data analysts to get the insights they need.
+From creating dashboards to understanding the results, marketers find themselves relying on data analysts to get the insights they need.
 However, in recent years, the focus is shifting to an easy to use, and self-service approach, to enable marketers to stand on their own two feet and quickly find the best insights, without the reliance on data scientists.

 Alarmingly, spreadsheets are still a common fixture of marketing reporting, and as data volumes continue to grow, integrated marketing analytics is crucial to getting the most out of your datasets.

-Although most businesses are still behind on the curve, most of them acknowledge that raw, fragmented data must be turned into smart business insights.
+Although most businesses are still behind the curve, most of them acknowledge that raw, fragmented data must be turned into smart business insights.

 Turning your marketing data into smart insights is every marketer’s dream.
 It’s the moment of deriving true value from your once messy dataset.
-But traditional marketing analytics tools pose complex limitations that cause marketers to struggle to answer questions, and have them turn to data analysts and scientists to answer these questions.
+But traditional marketing analytics tools pose complex limitations that cause marketers to struggle to answer questions and have them turn to data analysts and scientists to answer these questions.

 These limitations include: